grumpyf0x48/java11-minimal-quickstart/README.md

 ## Usage

-To create a new Java project using this archetype:
+To create a new Java project using this archetype, you need either:

+* build the archetype locally
+* update `~/.m2/settings.xml` to add the archetype maven repository

 ### Build the archetype locally